peterhil/ninhursag-api/README.md

     git clone https://github.com/peterhil/skeleton skeleton-git

-### 2. Make sure a Python version greater than or equal to 2.6 is installed
+### 2. Make sure a Python version greater than or equal to 3.8 is installed

-Most Linux distributions come with Python already installed, if not see [the Python documentation](http://docs.python.org/2.7/using/index.html) for instructions on how to install Python.
+Most Linux distributions come with Python already installed, if not see [the Python documentation](https://docs.python.org/3/using/index.html) for instructions on how to install Python.

 ### 3. Install the system requirements

-#### Installing up to date pip and setuptools on Fedora:

-    sudo -E yum install python-pip
-    sudo -E python-pip install -U pip
-    sudo -E pip install -U setuptools  # To get >=0.7 setuptools, preferably >=2.1.0

 #### Install the dependencies: